Master data management enables telecom providers and CSPs to gain control of their data and leverage it for new business opportunities.

 Master data management implements a PIM process that puts your business back in control of the data that differentiates your capabilities and engages your customers.

-Your customers need MDM, too
+Your customers need master data management, too

 Similar challenges arise from customer data that is fragmented and unreliable